netdata/netdata/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md

 ## What roles are available?

-With the advent of the paid plans we revamped the roles to cover needs expressed by Netdata users, like providing more limited access to their customers, or being able to join any Room.
+With the advent of the paid plans, we revamped the roles to cover needs expressed by Netdata users, like providing more limited access to their customers, or being able to join any Room.
 We also aligned the offered roles to the target audience of each plan.
-The end result is the following:
+The result is the following:

 | **Role**                                                                                                                                                                                  | **Community**      | **Homelab**        | **Business**       | **Enterprise On-Premise** |
 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------|:-------------------|:-------------------|:--------------------------|